PickAxis/MinecraftGUI-Plugin/README.md

 MinecraftGUI is a simple plugin that permit to create graphical element on the minecraft client.
 It is very easy to use for the developpers and the players only have to download the mod.

-## How MinecraftGUI work:
-Everything is a component.
-Every elements on the screen the player can see or interact is a component.
-A component can contain some components.
-Each component has attributes and that allow to change their aspect.
-The possibility to interact with the component give you the possibility to change set their attributes when they are clicked, hovered by the mouse and when nothing happen.

 ## All the possibility with MinecraftGUI:
   - Draw rectangle.
   - Draw image(Minecraft items and blocks and custom image).